Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 - Benzothiazepines (diltiazem).

-Preparations of this series protect the vascular wall from the imposition of thrombotic masses, prevent the onset of atherosclerosis, and provide a protective function for the kidneys and brain.
+Drugs of this series protect the vascular wall from the imposition of thrombotic masses, prevent the occurrence of atherosclerosis, and provide a protective function for the kidneys and brain.

 3. Thiazide diuretics (hydrochlorothiazide) increase the excretion of chlorine and sodium in the urine, reduce the volume of circulating blood, thereby lowering blood pressure.
-However, when using such drugs in high doses, metabolic disorders in the body may occur.
-Most often they are combined with an ACE inhibitor or BAP.
-Aldosterone receptor antagonists (spironolactone) lower blood pressure by binding to aldosterone receptors.
+However, when using such drugs in high doses, disturbances in the metabolic process in the body may occur.
+Most often they are combined with ACEI or BAP.
+Aldosterone receptor antagonists (spironolactone) reduce blood pressure by binding to aldosterone receptors.
 This drug reduces the excretion of potassium and magnesium in the urine.

 4. Beta-blockers (bisoprolol, nebivolol, carvedilol).
-Prescribed if the patient has suffered a myocardial infarction, heart failure.
+Prescribed if the patient has suffered a myocardial infarction or cardiac dysfunction.
 The effect is to reduce the frequency and strength of contractions of the heart muscle.
-However, beta-blockers negatively affect the body's metabolism.
-They prevent the development of cerebral vascular pathology, prevent the occurrence of strokes.
+However, beta blockers negatively affect the body's metabolism.
+They prevent the development of cerebral vascular pathology and prevent the occurrence of strokes.

-The patient can take as 1 appointed medicinal product and to carry out combined treatment (2-3 drugs).
+The patient can take as 1 prescribed medicinal product, and carry out combined treatment (2-3 drugs).

 1. Imidazoline receptor agonists (rilmenidine, moxonidine).
-They have a positive effect on the body's carbohydrate metabolism, contribute to the patient's weight loss;
+They have a positive effect on the body’s carbohydrate metabolism and help the patient lose weight;

 2. Alpha blockers (prazosin).
 They also have a positive effect on metabolic processes in the body.
 Used in combination with other antihypertensive drugs.